-An increasing number of clients have been evaluating the Groupon model and trying to assess whether it is right for their business.
-This is a difficult question that often leaves high level executives perplexed.
-In order to make an informed decision it is essential that you approach this decision in a process oriented manner.
+An increasing number of clients have been evaluating the Groupon pricing model and trying to assess whether it is right for their business.
+This is a difficult question that often leaves high-level executives perplexed.
+In order to make an informed decision, it is essential that you approach this decision in a process-oriented manner.

 Step #1 – Brand Assessment

 How established is my brand?
 Obviously, if you are totally new to the marketplace and have little funds to advertise, this service may make sense.
 There is not a week that goes by that you do not see companies like “Chez Pierre Cafe” being promoted.
 With Groupon’s massive advertising reach and related volume impact, what could be better?

 However, if you are an established market player substantially more risk exists.
 Your existing customer base is used to paying full price, at best your savvy loyal customers will feel cheated at worse they will begin to question your regular price structure and push for concessions.
 Depending on the success of the promotion and how sophisticated your competitors are, you also run the risk of depreciating prices in the market when others try to win back lost volume.
 Finally, depending on the positioning of your brand and the related value equation, you could cause long-term damage to your offering.

 Step #2 – Financial Assessment